 In 2019, the City updated the ordinance governing sidewalk cafes, specifying permit and design requirements.
 (Article 6.3).
 In December of 2020, the City instituted rules allowing temporary outdoor uses to help businesses remain operational during COVID.
-The temporary permitting program, which was expanded past the original May 2021 outdoor dining is popular with restauranters who can increase their dining capacity and potentially the success of their business.
+The temporary permitting program, which was expanded past the original May 2021 expiration date, also allows retail establishments to set up outdoor displays.
+Expanded outdoor dining is popular with restauranters who can increase their dining capacity and potentially the success of their business.